BestReviews is reader-supported and may earn an affiliate commission. Details

 They may warp or stain if they get wet, but drying them frequently could help prevent this issue.

-Grooves prevent slippage.
-Made of eco-friendly silicone.
-Several colors available.
+The grooves help prevent slippage.
+The coasters are made of eco-friendly silicone.
+Several colors are available.

 Some owners find them flimsy and not very stylish.
 They also tend to hold condensation and leave rings on tables.